Make these easy DIY gold leaf ornaments for Christmas. Gold leaf is a fun and easy way to make beautiful DIY ornaments in just a few minutes!

 Did you use enough glue?
 Gold leaf requires a substantial amount of glue.

 Did you let the gold leaf adhesive dry until it turned tacky?
-Gold leaf will not stick to tacky glue.
+Gold leaf will not stick to fresh glue.

 Can you gold leaf plastic?